Best Sunrise Alarm Clocks (2025): Wake Up Without Snooze

 Pros

-• Budget-friendly smart lamp; playful colors
+• Budget-friendly smart lamp with playful color options

-• Schedules and routines via Alexa are flexible
+• Flexible schedules and routines through Alexa

 Cons

-• Requires Alexa to automate
+• Requires Alexa device to automate routines

-5) Also Good Budget Pick: WILIT Lamp with Alarm Clock
+Worth a Look: WILIT Lamp with Alarm Clock

 Pros

-• Compact lamp + clock in one
+• Compact lamp and clock in one device

 • Gentle light and basic alarm functions